Nodewood/cli/README.md

 - Adds `script` as new type for `add` command.
 - Adds `script` command to run scripts.
 - Adds custom case for `admin` when pluralizing (always `admin`), so files for the `admin` feature get put in the correct spot.
+- Adds new template values to support new model field names.

 ## Releases